Christian-Me/healthy-indoors-project/readme.md

 ![BME680](https://raw.githubusercontent.com/Christian-Me/healthy-indoors-project/master/images/BME680.JPEG)
 - **Senseair S8** promising infrared CO2 sensor from [Senseair](https://senseair.com/products/size-counts/s8-residential/) 400 to 2.000 ppm. (currently on delivery)

-- **MH-Z19B** Chinese CO2 infrared Sensor from [Winsen-Sensors](https://www.winsen-sensor.com/sensors/co2-sensor/mh-z19b.html) 0 to 2.000 ppm. (currently on delivery)
+- **MH-Z19B** Chinese CO2 infrared Sensor from [Winsen-Sensors](https://www.winsen-sensor.com/sensors/co2-sensor/mh-z19b.html) 0 to 2.000 ppm.

-- **CCS811** VOC sensor from [Sciosense](https://www.sciosense.com/products/environmental-sensors/ccs811-gas-sensor-solution/) seems interesting for battery operation as the sensor has a mcu integrated for VOC and eCO2 calculations providing a wake from deep sleep signal on programmable threshold alarm. (currently on delivery)
+- **CCS811** VOC sensor from [Sciosense](https://www.sciosense.com/products/environmental-sensors/ccs811-gas-sensor-solution/) seems interesting for battery operation as the sensor has a mcu integrated for VOC and eCO2 calculations providing a wake from deep sleep signal on programmable threshold alarm. **This sensor does not have a temperature and humidity sensor included!
+For more precise measurements a BME280, BME680 or similar should be included.**

 ### monitor nodes